-The program is facilitated using the Columbia Business Schools course management system, CANVAS.
+The Columbia Business Schools course management system, CANVAS, facilitates the program.
 Faculty use this system to provide students with class materials, encourage student engagement, interact with course content, receive assignment submissions, and create a two-way dialogue on venture work.
 To gain the most from the program, students should bring their laptops to class and have reliable Internet connectivity and bandwidth outside the course to download program materials and watch associated videos.
 The following appendix provides a general schedule.
 Students should refer to Canvas for the full schedule with assignments and deliverables.